Temima Gezari

-Biography
+Early life

-Temima Gezari was born Fruma Nimtzowitz on December 21, 1905 in Pinsk, Russia and came to the United States as an eight-month-old baby.
-She grew up in Brooklyn with her parents Israel and Bella, sister Etta, and brother Ruby.
+Temima was born Fruma Nimtzowitz on December 21, 1905 in Pinsk, Russia to Yisroel Nimtzowitz and Bella (nee Cohen).
+She came to the United States as an infant with her family.
+She grew up in Brownsville, Brooklyn with her parents, sister Etta, and brother Ruby.
 The family lived in the back of her father's hardware store on Pitkin Avenue in Brownsville.

 She graduated from Brooklyn Girls High School in 1921 and the Teacher's Institute of the Jewish Theological Seminary of America in 1925.
+She also studied at Master Institute of United Arts.
 She went on to study art at the Parsons New York School of Fine and Applied Arts with Emil Bisttram and Howard Giles (1923–1927), and the Art Students League of New York.
 In 1933, Diego Rivera befriended and mentored her while he was painting his mural at Rockefeller Center.
 She also studied at Columbia University, the New School for Social Research, and Hunter College.
+In 1995 she received an honorary doctorate of letters from the Jewish Theological Seminary of America.

 In the early 1930s, when few unmarried women traveled alone to pursue their dreams, Temima drove across country in a Model A Ford, spending summers painting in Taos, New Mexico and in Mexico.
 She traveled alone to Paris, Egypt, and eventually Palestine, where she painted and taught art at kibbutz Mishmar HaEmek.
 There she met Zvi Gezari, an early member of the kibbutz movement Hashomer Hatzair.
 They married in Tel Aviv in 1938, and then she and Zvi moved back to New York City.